matthewelse/sriracha/README.md

 🌶️ `sriracha` 🌶️ consist of two parts: the loader, and the application.

-The loader is responsible for locating and starting the application[^start], and determining when to reload.

-[^start]: The sriracha library is deliberately agnostic to how you build your app, and has minimal
-    dependencies.
-It just provides the bare minimum reloading abstraction -- you can bring the file watcher and/or concurrency framework.

-The application provides a loader-specific entry point, and contains hot-reloadable functions.
+In short, the loader is a lightweight application that dynamically loads your application, starts it, and decides when to live-reload your application.
+The `sriracha` library provides the glue between the two.

 Both the loader and application should depend on the core Sriracha library.
 Your application should (perhaps surprisingly) depend on your loader[^loader], `ppx_sriracha`, and `ppx_typerep_conv`.